Criminal Appeals Lawyer Dayton, OH

 If you believe that your case's trial was mishandled or led to an unfair verdict, the law allows you to file for an appeal.
 Criminal cases can be appealed.
 The appeals process allows cases to be reviewed by a higher court, which usually determines whether there has been an error in the criminal case.
 If the court finds such a mistake, it may reverse the previous court’s decision.

-We at L. Patrick Mulligan & Associates, LLC can help you file for an appeal as quickly as possible.
+Our Dayton criminal appeals lawyers at L. Patrick Mulligan & Associates, LLC can help you file for an appeal as quickly as possible.
 In the state of Ohio, appeals must be filed within 30 days of the sentence filing.
 Whether your case needs to be taken before a state or federal appellate court, our firm can guide you through the entire appeal process.
 We will prepare a brief that details your case's trial and why an appeal is necessary.

 With our help, we may be able to obtain a: